pdelho/SpringMVC/README.md

 This application is a cloud-enabled, mobile-ready, persistent remote storage based on Spring, which has

   - A Fancy frontent based on Bootstrap v4
+  - A Champions League Simulator!
+  - Coding exercises
   - A Contact Form
   - Information about myself
-  - A cool section to publicise your own country and learn naguages!
+  - A cool section of my own country and learn languages!
   - Connection to a remote database

 # New Features!

   - Bootsrap framework
-  - Small issues with context application in local/remote fixed
-  - Index page completed
   - Some jQuery exercises included
   - CV
+  - Champions League Simulator: make your own prediction about the group stage results and we will calculate how many chances has a team to face the rest of them

 You can also: